-Malala Yousafzai is a Pakistani education advocate who, at the age of 17, became the youngest person to win the Nobel Peace Prize after surviving an assassination attempt by the Taliban.
-Born on July 12, 1997, Yousafzai became an advocate for girls' education when she herself was still a child, which resulted in the Taliban issuing a death threat against her.
-On October 9, 2012, a gunman shot Malala when she was traveling home from school.
+Malala Yousafzai is a Pakistani education advocate who, at the age of 17 in 2014, became the youngest person to win the Nobel Peace Prize after surviving an assassination attempt by the Taliban.
+Yousafzai became an advocate for girls' education when she herself was still a child, which resulted in the Taliban issuing a death threat against her.
+On October 9, 2012, a gunman shot Yousafzai when she was traveling home from school.
 She survived and has continued to speak out on the importance of education.
 In 2013, she gave a speech to the United Nations and published her first book, I Am Malala.
-In 2014, she won the Nobel Peace Prize.

 10 Inspiring Quotes From Malala Yousafzai

-Malala Yousafzai was born in Mingora, Pakistan, located in the country's Swat Valley, on July 12, 1997.
-For the first few years of her life, her hometown remained a popular tourist spot that was known for its summer festivals.
-However, the area began to change as the Taliban tried to take control.
+For the first few years of her life, Yousafzai's hometown remained a popular tourist spot that was known for its summer festivals.
+The area began to change as the Taliban tried to take control.

-Yousafzai attended a school that her father, Ziauddin Yousafzai, had founded.
-After the Taliban began attacking girls' schools in Swat, Malala gave a speech in Peshawar, Pakistan, in September 2008.
+Yousafzai attended a school that her father, educator Ziauddin Yousafzai, had founded.
+After the Taliban began attacking girls' schools in Swat, Yousafzai gave a speech in Peshawar, Pakistan, in September 2008.
 The title of her talk was, "How dare the Taliban take away my basic right to education?"

-In early 2009, Yousafzai began blogging for the BBC about living under the Taliban's threats to deny her an education.
+In early 2009, when she was just 11 years old, Yousafzai began blogging for the BBC about living under the Taliban's threats to deny her an education.
 In order to hide her identity, she used the name Gul Makai.
 However, she was revealed to be the BBC blogger in December of that year.

 With a growing public platform, Yousafzai continued to speak out about her right, and the right of all women, to an education.
 Her activism resulted in a nomination for the International Children's Peace Prize in 2011.
 That same year, she was awarded Pakistan's National Youth Peace Prize.

-Malala and her family learned that the Taliban had issued a death threat against her because of her activism.
-Though Malala was frightened for the safety of her father — an anti-Taliban activist — she and her family initially felt that the fundamentalist group would not actually harm a child.
+Yousafzai and her family learned that the Taliban had issued a death threat against her because of her activism.
+Though Yousafzai was frightened for the safety of her father — an anti-Taliban activist — she and her family initially felt that the fundamentalist group would not actually harm a child.

 Shot by the Taliban

-On October 9, 2012, when 15-year-old Malala was riding a bus with friends on their way home from school, a masked gunman boarded the bus and demanded to know which girl was Malala.
-When her friends looked toward Malala, her location was given away.
+On October 9, 2012, when 15-year-old Yousafzai was riding a bus with friends on their way home from school, a masked gunman boarded the bus and demanded to know which girl was Yousafzai.
+When her friends looked toward Yousafzai, her location was given away.
 The gunman fired at her, hitting Malala in the left side of her head; the bullet then traveled down her neck.
 Two other girls were also injured in the attack.

 Once she was in the United Kingdom, Yousafzai was taken out of a medically induced coma.
 Though she would require multiple surgeries—including repair of a facial nerve to fix the paralyzed left side of her face — she had suffered no major brain damage.
 In March 2013, she was able to begin attending school in Birmingham.